-(a) Colorado shall phase out acceptance of federal funding for CESA programs according to the timeline in Section 6.6.
+(a) Colorado shall phase out acceptance of federal funding for CESA programs according to the

 (b) Colorado shall build complete state capacity to operate all CESA programs without any federal funding.

 (c) This is a strategy of independence, not secession.
 Colorado remains part of the federal system but refuses to allow federal funding to be used as leverage to control Colorado policy.